 A. Metric refers to our jumpring measurements in millimeter increments.
 2.75mm, 3.0mm, 3.25mm, 3.5mm and so on.

 A. There is no direct translation from imperial to metric.
-You can use google to translate millimeters to inches if you line everything up side by side on a chart you'll see that 1/8" is not 3mm.
+You can use google to translate millimeters to inches.
+If you line everything up side by side on a chart you'll see that 1/8" is not 3mm.
 5/32" is not 4mm.

 A. American wire gauge, AWG - "American wire gauge (AWG), also known as the Brown & Sharpe wire gauge, is a standardized wire gauge system used since 1857 predominantly in North America for the diameters of round, solid, nonferrous, electrically conducting wire."
 You can read more about it here: American Wire Gauge - this will open in a new window away from our site.
 SWG stands for Standard Wire Gauge and is less commonly used in North American wire measurements.
 Many chainmaille jump ring suppliers still use SWG measurements for their rings, especially if they are not located in the United States!
 PLEASE NOTE: ALL WEAVE GOT MAILLE jump rings use AWG measurements.
 Since other suppliers may not use AWG measurements, it is very important to know to check before planning on ordering rings from us that you'd like to match from another vendor.
 It is also important to check what tutorial or instructions you are using are adhering to.
-AWG 16 gauge is not the same as SWG 16 gauge and you will land up with a much skinnier ring if you were expecting an SWG measurement from us!
+AWG 16 gauge is not the same as SWG 16 gauge and you will end up with a much skinnier ring if you were expecting an SWG measurement from us!
 See the corresponding color coded sizes below to compare:

 A. Aspect Ratio is the measurement of a ring as follows: MM ID / Wire Gauge.
 That's millimeter inner diameter divided by wire gauge.
 All Weave Got Maille Jump Rings are listed by their inner diameter.
 A 16g 5mm WGM ring has an Aspect ratio of 5mm/1.2g = 4.1AR.
 So who cares about Aspect Ratio?
 We do! and so do most maillers, finding the proper aspect ratio can let you know whether or not a specific ring size will for for a project.
 You can look at our suggested weave size charts, or you can calculate AR yourself to match the AR of the rings we've listed - NOTE: This equation does not account for real world differences such as manufacturing variations, material "spring back", or Murphy's Law.
-This equationis a guideline at best.
+This equation is a guideline at best.
 Always verify final AR with us first, or manually with a caliper.

 A. We have charts with our rings per oz and rings per troy oz (ozt) listed here.
 If there is a size you are purchasing that isn't on the list, such as a custom size, feel free to contact us and we will weigh them out for you.

-A. - We have charts that list of recommended millimeter rings sizes for many weaves listed here.
+A. We have charts that list of recommended millimeter rings sizes for many weaves listed here.
 The rings sizes we list are not the only sizes that can be used for each weave.
 These are our preferred sizes and have been tested, and therefore we can verify that they will work.
 If you want a weave in a larger size you can check the maille artisans website to see what they recommend.

 A. We currently have one free tutorial.
 All of our other tutorials are $5.
 Many hours both creative as well as laborious go into creating our tutorials.
 We need to compensate our designers, and the creator of the tutorial.
 Each sale go towards these hours.